-Flatiron School Interview Questions
+Flatiron School Coding Bootcamp Interview Questions

 Flatiron School will set up a quick Skype interview to discuss your ambitions and your story.
 It is their chance to learn more about you and why you want to join their coding bootcamp.

-Coding Dojo Interview Questions
+Coding Dojo Coding Bootcamp Interview Questions

-Once the interview is complete, your application goes to the Admissions team for a final decision, which is made 2-3 days after the interview.
+Once the interview is complete, your application goes to the admissions team for a final decision, which is made 2 to 3 days after the interview.
 The decision is based on the Coding Challenge score.

-Ironhack Interview Questions
+Ironhack Coding Bootcamp Interview Questions

-One of the most important things that Ironhack evaluates in a potential student is their curiosity, passion, and drive.
+Some of the most important things Ironhack evaluates in a potential student are their curiosity, passion, and drive.
 If you don’t have those three things, then you might not be able to get through the 8-week program.

-- What motivates you on a day-to-day basis and what do you love to do?
+- What motivates you on a day-to-day basis, and what do you love to do?

 - What happens when you put a function inside a loop?

-Questions to Ask During Your Interview
+Questions You Should Ask During Your Coding Bootcamp Interview

-- Do you have multiple campuses
+- Do you have multiple campuses?

 - What is the